Edith Wharton Society Constitution (2022)

 6.5 Robert’s Rules of Order shall govern the Executive Board and the Society in all parliamentary situations.

 7.1.
-Officers and members of the Executive Board shall be elected by online or e-mail ballot.
+Officers and members of the Executive Board shall be elected by online or e-mail ballot, except for officers who are designated by another process outlined in the Constitution.
 Paper ballots will be provided upon request for those with no Internet access.

 7.2.
 The Nominations Committee shall solicit nominations for office during the months of January through March and by April 15th submit a slate of officers to the President, who shall announce the slate at the American Literature Association convention and in writing to the membership.

 7.3.
 The Elections Committee shall coordinate online or e-mail ballots, mail them to members, establish deadlines for voting, tabulate results, and report results to the President by December 1st.
 Paper ballots will be provided upon request for those with no Internet access.

 7.4.
 Results will be announced to the membership at the Annual meeting of the Society and, afterward, posted on the Edith Wharton Society website.